hendrik-schulte/UnityEnhanced/Common/README.md

 FileLogger.Write("my.log", "Hello Logging World!");
 ```

+The Event system and State Machine directly support file logging (enable in inspector).

 ### Cached Resources

 Multiple calls of Resources.Load for the same asset may cause an impact on your performance.
 This class makes it easy to cache your Resources.Load calls to a dictionary.
 Instead of calling